-The map provides clinicians with background information on estimated risk areas when taking into account potential exposures or tick bites.
-This can help with a decision to pursue testing and/or treatment.
+The map provides clinicians with background information on estimated risk areas when considering potential exposures or tick bites.
+This can help with decisions to pursue testing and/or treatment.

-Blacklegged ticks feed on and are transported by migratory birds, meaning there is a possibility of encountering an infective blacklegged tick almost anywhere in Ontario.
+Despite these estimated risk areas, it is important to note that blacklegged ticks feed on and are transported by migratory birds, meaning there is a possibility of encountering an infective blacklegged tick almost anywhere in Ontario.

-Estimated risk areas: Definition and methods for identification
+Estimated Risk Areas: Definition and Methods for Identification